danielburdeno/Kindle-eBook-Recommendations/README.md

 For a more in depth look at the CB process please see my [notebook](https://github.com/danielburdeno/Kindle-Recommendations/blob/main/CollaborativeFiltering.ipynb)

 ### Content-Based
+The CB system was based on review text data which was compiled together for every book in my data set.
+Each book's review text acted as a document within the larger text corpus (all books).
+The Texthero package was utlized to clean and prepare review text for feature extraction.
+Texthero is a relatively new package that helps to streamline many natural language processing tools, and can be used to create custom cleaning pipelines for text data.
+Please see the [documentation](https://texthero.org/docs/getting-started) and [github](https://github.com/jbesomi/texthero) for more information and other uses.

+Content features for the corpus were then extracted from the cleaned review text data using the standard sklearn Tfidfvectorizor.
+Tf-idf scores were then combined with genre and print length data mined from the meta dataset.
+I purposely exlcuded using author as a feature to make sure the model woudln't just return book series or same authors as I wanted a larger variety of recommendations.

 ## Conclusions

+### Next Steps

 ## Repository Structure
 ```